A WORD IN YOUR EAR

 12. Rather than turning your amp up to overcome unwanted talk in the cubicle, let everyone know that you can't hear properly - they may pipe down!

-The Elacin Earplugs are now available from a network of over 300 appointed audiologist outlets throughout the UK.
+The Elacin Earplugs now have relatively few outlets in the UK but are easily available in Europe and from a network of appointed outlets throughout the world.
 For full details visit:

-Clive now uses the softer 'Sleepfit' versions (approx 30 dB) for noisey hotels, and solid fitted plugs for protection in very loud or unpredictable environments.
+Clive later acquired the softer 'Sleepfit' versions (approx 30 dB) for noisy hotels, and solid fitted plugs for protection in very loud or unpredictable environments.

-*Update 2007 - New information soon on: 9dB filters (ER9) for musicians and generic ER20 earplugs ('one size fits all for about £13!).
-Elcea now offer a range of in-ear monitoring solutions and custom in-ear headphones which offer much reduced listening levels at the ear in noisey environments.
-More soon!
+* Update 2007 - Elacin introduce 9dB filters (ER9) for musicians and generic ER20 earplugs ('one size fits all' for about £13!).
+Elcea now offer a range of in-ear monitoring solutions and custom in-ear headphones which offer much reduced listening levels at the ear in noisy environments.

 Photo: Toyah Willcox at the National Sound Archive for The Science of Sound (Radio 4, 1990).